SYSC3110/project-teamtoyin/ReadMe.txt

 Toyin Odujebe:
 •	Implemented DepthFirstAlgorithm.java, DepthFirstAlgorithmTest.java
 •	Wrote the readMe file
-•	Fixed some messy code issues in some classes.
+•	Refactored classes that contain unnecessary methods and code.

 Richard Hanton:
-•	Implemented the Node.java class, Algorithm.java, Network.java, RandomAlgorithm.java, ShortestPathAlgorithm.java
-•	Worked on refactoring the GUI
-•	Modified FloodingAlgorithm.java.
-Fixed the rate issues in the algorithms
-•	Modified Message.java added hops a message goes through
 •
-Osama Buhamad:
-•	Improved UserIntefaceGraphic class by showing a table of the path that a message took along with the topology
 •
 •
 •
+•
+Osama Buhamad:
+•	Improved UserIntefaceGraphic class by showing a table of the path that a message took along with the topology.
+•	Modified the GUI to show the information messages instead of the console.
+•	refactored and cleaned up the code in some classes.
+•	Added the ability to save the topology to an image to use it for next milestone.

 Known Issues: